merchise/xotl.fl/docs/source/xotl.fl/types.rst

 Quirks
 ------

-`~xopgi.ql.lang.types.base.TypeCons`:class: does not have an implicit limit to the type arguments any given constructor admits.
+`~xotl.fl.types.base.TypeCons`:class: does not have an implicit limit to the type arguments any given constructor admits.
 This is the job of the semantic analyzer.
 This also means that the parser has a very liberal rule about type arguments in a constructor:

   Any type expression to the **left** of a space and another type expression admits it as an argument.